SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

     ![Select a bulk operation type](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operation-type.png)
 3. The resulting wizard has four steps.
 The first two steps differ depending on the operation type:
   * **Configuration update**
-      1. Select a configuration from the list.
+      * Select a configuration from the list.
 The list can be filtered by configuration type or by configuration name.
 Click **Next**.
-      2. Check the preview of the selected configuration.
+      * Check the preview of the selected configuration.
 Click **Next**.
   * **Firmware update**
-      1. Select a firmware from the list.
+      * Select a firmware from the list.
 The list can be filtered by firmware name.
 Click **Next**.
-      2. Expand a version and select a patch.
+      * Expand a version and select a patch.
 Click **Next**.
   * **Software update**
-      1. Expand a software from the list and select a version, then also choose to install/update or remove the software from the dropdown list.
+      * Expand a software from the list and select a version, then also choose to install/update or remove the software from the dropdown list.
 The list of available software can be filtered by device type or by software name.
 Click **Next**.
-      2. Confirm the selection and click **Next**.
+      * Confirm the selection and click **Next**.
   * **Apply device profile**
-      1. Select a device profile from the list.
+      * Select a device profile from the list.
 The list can be filtered by device type or by profile name.
 Click **Next**.
-      2. Confirm the selection and click **Next**.
+      * Confirm the selection and click **Next**.
 4. Select target devices by applying filters to the paginated list of all devices.
 You can filter by status, name, type, model, group, registration date and alarms.
 You may apply multiple filters.
 To apply a filter, click the column header, make your filter option choices in the context menu and click **Apply**.
 You can clear all filters by clicking **Clear filters** above the list.
 For the operation types "configuration update", "software update" and "apply device profile", the list is already filtered by the according device type.
 Click **Next**.
     ![Bulk operation wizard, step 3](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operation-wizard-step3.png)
 5. Select a start date and a delay.
 The delay may either be in seconds or milliseconds and is the time spent between each single operation of the bulk operation.
 Click **Schedule bulk operation** to create the bulk operation.
     ![Bulk operation wizard, step 4](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operation-wizard-step4.png)

+##### To schedule a single operation as bulk operation

+You can schedule a single operation as a bulk operation either from the **Single operations** tab or from a **Control** tab of a particular device.
+Follow these steps:

+1. Hover over the single operation you want to schedule as a bulk operation, click the menu icon and then click **Schedule as bulk operation**.
+2. The resulting wizard is similar to the new bulk operation wizard described in [To add a bulk operation using the wizard](#to-add-a-bulk-operation-using-the-wizard).
+However, there are just two steps because the operation type is inferred from the operation that is scheduled as a bulk operation.
+See the description of the [full wizard](#to-add-a-bulk-operation-using-the-wizard) and follow it.

-##### <a name="bulk-operations"></a>To edit the schedule of bulk operations
+#### <a name="bulk-operations"></a>To edit the schedule of bulk operations

 You may only edit the schedule of bulk operations with status = SCHEDULED.